broccolijs/broccoli/docs/node-api.md

 To this end, we provide the [broccoli-plugin](https://github.com/broccolijs/broccoli-plugin) base class, from which nearly all plugins derive.
-It includes compatibility code to work with old Broccoli versions.
+The broccoli-plugin base class includes compatibility code to work with old Broccoli versions.
 A given broccoli-plugin version exposes a fixed interface to plugin authors regardless of which Broccoli version the plugin ends up running on.
 For example, here is how a hypothetical "broccoli-fooscript" plugin would communicate with Broccoli:

 ```
                             +------------------------+